12 Items You Shouldn’t Carry in Your Purse

 “A lot of Americans think of their smartphone as a phone instead of a mobile computer that happens to make calls,” Sileo says.
 Leaving your phone unprotected makes it easy for strangers to access any information you have stored in your apps.
 Even a four-digit password can be easy for thieves to crack, so use a longer code, or log in using fingerprint, face, or voice recognition, Sileo says.

 You might be prepared for that 30 percent chance of rain, but a bulky umbrella adds unnecessary weight.
 “Keep an umbrella in your car, or keep one at work and one at home,” Shoshany says.
-These are the 9 things you should never leave in your car.

 Depending on your bank, getting your money back from check fraud could take anywhere from a day to four months, Sileo says.
 He recommends finding an alternative way to pay because checks are so easy to steal.
 If you can’t bear to give up check writing, keep just a couple checks in your bag, not the whole book.
 If you ever loose your wallet, do these 10 things to avoid identity theft.